shivang1311/RealTimeChatApp/README.md

 ---

 **Enjoy chatting!
-If you have questions or want to suggest features, feel free to open an issue or contact the maintainer.**
+If you have questions or want to suggest features, feel free to open an issue or pull request**